ZFS Deduplication

 • Cause: The system must perform disk I/O to fetch DDT entries, but these are usually 4K I/O and the underlying disk hardware is unable to cope in a timely manner.

-• Cause: When ZFS has fast special vdev SSDs, sufficient RAM, and is not limited by disk I/O, then hash calculation becomes the next bottleneck.
+• Cause: When ZFS has fast, special vdev SSD disks, sufficient RAM, and is not limited by disk I/O, then the hash calculation becomes the next bottleneck.
 Most of the ZFS CPU consumption is from attempting to keep hashing up to date with disk I/O. When the CPU is overburdened, the console becomes unresponsive and the web UI fails to connect.
 Other tasks might not run properly because of timeouts.
 This is often encountered with pool scrubs and it can be necessary to pause the scrub temporarily when other tasks are a priority.

 • Diagnose: An easily seen symptom is that console logins or prompts take several seconds to display.
 Generally, multiple entries with command kernel {z_rd_int_[NUMBER]} can be seen using the CPU capacity, and the CPU is heavily (98%+) used with almost no idle.

-• Solutions: Changing to a higher performance CPU can help but might have limited benefit.
-40 core CPUs have been observed to struggle as much as 4 or 8 core CPUs.
+• Solutions: Changing to a higher-performance CPU can help but might have limited benefits.
+40-core CPUs have been observed to struggle as much as 4- or 8-core CPUs.
 A usual workaround is to temporarily pause scrub and other background ZFS activities that generate large amounts of hashing.
 It can also be possible to limit I/O using tunables that control disk queues and disk I/O ceilings, but this can impact general performance and is not recommended.

 Hashing Note Deduplication hashes (calculates a digital signature) for the data in each block to be written to disk and checking to see if data already exists in the pool with the same hash.
-When a block exists with the same hash, then the block is not written and a new pointer is written to the DDT and saving that space.
-Depending how the hash is calculated, there is a possibility that two different blocks could have the same hash and cause the file system to believe the blocks are the same.
-When choosing a hash, choose one that is complex, like SHA 256, SHA 512, and Skein, to minimize this risk.
+When a block exists with the same hash, the block is not written and a reference count is incremented in the DDT, saving that space.
+Depending on how the hash is calculated, there is a possibility that two different blocks could have the same hash and cause the file system to believe the blocks are the same.
+To minimize this risk, choose a complex hash like SHA 256, SHA 512, and Skein.
 A SHA 512 checksum hash is recommended for 64-bit platforms.

 Additional Resources